 The hourly rate calculator will help you see what that wage works out to be.
 Wondering what your yearly salary is?
 Comparing different jobs?
 Enter the hourly rate in the "Hourly Wage" box, and the number of hours worked each week into the "Weekly Hours" box.

 New!
 If you are earning a bonus payment one month, enter the £ value of the bonus into the bonus box for a side-by-side comparison of a normal month and a bonus month.

 Find out the benefit of that overtime!
 Enter the number of hours, and the rate at which you will get paid.
 For example, for 5 hours a month at time and a half, enter 5 @ 1.5.
 There are two options in case you have two different overtime rates.

 If you know your tax code, enter it into the tax code box for a more accurate take-home pay calculation.
 If you are unsure of your tax code just leave it blank and the default code will be applied.

-If you have a company pension which is deducted automatically, enter the percentage rate at which this is deducted.
+If you have a pension which is deducted automatically, enter the percentage rate at which this is deducted and choose the type of pension into which you are contributing.
 Pension contributions are estimates, click to learn more about pension contributions on The Salary calculator.